How to Apply

 Holistic Admissions Review

 Applicants will be assessed for eligibility for admission with a focus on the whole applicant rather than just academic information.
-Other factors that will be considered include knowledge of applied behavior analysis, volunteer and paid experiences in applied behavior analysis and related fields, and a commitment to addressing disparities and DEJI issues in applied behavior analysis.
-Furthermore, individuals with leadership experience, with strong interpersonal skills, and from BIPOC or other underrepresented identities will be prioritized.
-Finally, preference will be given to those who show persistence (e.g., re-taking a course to improve application) and evidence of cultural humility and compassion through community service.
+Other factors that will be considered include knowledge of applied behavior analysis, volunteer and paid experiences in applied behavior analysis and related fields, and a commitment to addressing disparities and diversity, equity, justice, and inclusion issues in applied behavior analysis.
+Furthermore, individuals with leadership experience, effective interpersonal skills, evidence of cultural humility and compassion through community service, and evidence of persistence (e.g., retaking course to improve application, successfully navigating structural barriers to education such as racism, poverty, ableism) Black, Indigenous and other persons of color, as well as persons with disabilities and other underrepresented identities are strongly encouraged to apply.

 Cohort and Acceptance Rate Information